print-weilburg/mailbeez-documentation/pages/03.documentation/04.mailbeez/16.idealo_advanced/default.en.md

 # Advanced Features

-compared to the free, basic module to ask your customers for a rating on Idealo, this advanced module gives you a couple of settings to streamline and improve your process of inviting customers to give a rating on Idealo:
+this advanced module gives you a couple of settings to streamline and improve your process of inviting customers to give a rating on Idealo:

 ## multiple order status